Synecdoche – Definition, Purpose & Examples

 FAQs

 A synecdoche is a stylistic device that replaces a whole thing by naming only a part of it, or vice versa.
-The best example is using a human body part, while you actually mean an entire human, e.g., “All eyes were on the speaker,” where “eyes” stands for the audience and emphasizes that everyone was watching.
+The best example is using a human body part, while you actually nasty an entire human, e.g., “All eyes were on the speaker,” where “eyes” stands for the audience and emphasizes that everyone was watching.

 While a synecdoche substitutes a whole by using a physical part of it, a metonymy uses something only symbolically related to the actual thing.